Azure-Samples/AzureMITT/README.md

 ## Demo

-A demo video demonstrates a few of the features.
+This demo video demonstrates a few of the features. <HERE>

 ## Resources